Trump announces reduction of two national monuments in Utah

 "I don’t yield to pressure, only higher principle," he said en route to Salt Lake City.
 "And I don’t think public policy should be based on the threat of lawsuit.
 I feel very confident."

-But while Trump was in Utah for the monument announcement, he also waded into the state's political drama surrounding Sen. Hatch's potential re-election bid.
-Trump repeatedly praised the work of the 83-year old senator, saying he hoped Hatch "will continue to serve your state and your country in the Senate for a very long time to come."
+But while Trump was in Utah for the monument announcement, he also waded into the state's political drama surrounding Hatch's potential re-election bid.
+Trump repeatedly praised the work of the 83-year-old senator, saying he hoped Hatch "will continue to serve your state and your country in the Senate for a very long time to come."

 That support is widely viewed as a slap at former presidential hopeful Mitt Romney, who has been rumored to be exploring a run for Hatch's seat.
 Asked by reporters if the pro-Hatch comments should be seen as a message to Romney, Trump dodged, calling Romney "a good man."